MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

    ![Device info](images/WDRT314-RS4Preview-8.png)

 4. Go through the HoloLens on-device OOBE setup flow.
 Sign-in with your personal or work account to experience all the features of this Preview.

+5. After signing-in to HoloLens, check for HoloLens RS4 Preview updates with **Windows Update** (see [Staying up-to-date](#staying-up-to-date) section below.

+## Staying up-to-date

+>[!IMPORTANT]
+>After manually installing the HoloLens RS4 Preview build using the instructions above, you will need to use **Windows Update** to download the most up-to-date preview build.
+Check this page regularly to learn when [new preview builds are released and see what's changed in each](#update-history).

+Check for HoloLens RS4 Preview updates with **Windows Update**:

 ## New features in this preview